GoogleCloudPlatform/pgadapter/README.md

-# Google Cloud Spanner PostgreSQL Adapter
+# Google Cloud Spanner PGAdapter

-Google Cloud Spanner PGAdapter is a proxy which translates the PostgreSQL wire-protocol into the Cloud Spanner equivalent for Cloud Spanner databases [that use the PostgreSQL dialect](https://cloud.google.com/spanner/docs/postgresql-interface).
+PGAdapter is a proxy which translates the PostgreSQL wire-protocol into the equivalent for Spanner databases [that use the PostgreSQL interface](https://cloud.google.com/spanner/docs/postgresql-interface).

-PGAdapter has been tested and can be used with the following clients:
+PGAdapter can be used with the following clients:
 1. `psql`: Versions 11, 12, 13 and 14 are supported.
 See [psql support](docs/psql.md) for more details.
 2. `JDBC`: Versions 42.x and higher have __limited support__.
 See [JDBC support](docs/jdbc.md) for more details.
 3. `pgx`: Version 4.15 and higher have __limited support__.
 See [pgx support](docs/pgx.md) for more details.

-Other drivers and tools have __not been specifically tested__ and are not known to work with PGAdapter and are therefore __not supported__.
-Drivers and tools that use [simple query protocol](https://www.postgresql.org/docs/current/protocol-flow.html#id-1.10.5.7.4) are likely to work with PGAdapter.
-Drivers and tools that use the [extended query protocol](https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-EXT-QUERY) are more likely to at least have some issues when used with PGAdapter.

 ## Usage
-The PostgreSQL adapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java applications).
+PGAdapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java applications).

 ### Docker